SciLifeLab/TIDDIT/README.md

 DESCRIPTION
 ==============
-TIDDIT: Is a tool to used to identify  chromosomal rearrangements using Mate Pair or Pair End data.
-TIDDIT identifies intra and inter-chromosomal translocations, deletions, tandem-duplications, intersperesed duplications and inversions.
+TIDDIT: Is a tool to used to identify  chromosomal rearrangements using Mate Pair or Pair End sequencing data.
+TIDDIT identifies intra and inter-chromosomal translocations, deletions, tandem-duplications, intersperesed duplications and inversions, using supplementary alignments as well as discordant pairs.
 TIDDIT is distributed together with a database software called SVDB.
 SVDB is used to create structural variant databases, merge strctural variants and to use the structural variant databases as a frequency filter.
 TIDDIT has two modes of analysing bam files.
 The sv mode, which is used to search for structural variants.
 And the cov mode that analyse the read depth of a bam file and generates a coverage report.